JoelPasvolsky/dwave-ocean-sdk/docs/industrial_optimization/opt_index_using.rst

 ==============================

 Learn best practices for using the |cloud_tm| service's hybrid solvers in this section.

 .. toctree::
     :hidden:
     :maxdepth: 1

+    opt_best_practices
     opt_scaling
     opt_index_examples_advanced

 .. grid:: 3
     :gutter: 2

+    .. grid-item-card:: :ref:`opt_best_practices`

+        Simple guidance for using the hybrid solvers.

     .. grid-item-card:: :ref:`opt_scaling`

         Coding your application for performance on problems of the industrial scale.

     .. grid-item-card:: :ref:`opt_index_examples_advanced`